 In the Great Outdoors

 We’re lucky to have an orchestra that not only brings the house down in its concert hall but also can’t be contained by such trivial things as walls.
-Take the Summer Outdoors Series that features open-air events like Symphony Under the Stars (ASO at Piedmont Park June 14, 2018) and the forthcoming ASO on the BeltLine (May 10, 2018), events where the orchestra takes the music to the city offering an unbridled (and free) look into the cherished works of world-renowned composers.
+Take the Summer Outdoors Series that features open-air events like Symphony Under the Stars (ASO at Piedmont Park Tchaikovsky & More on June 12, 2019 and Opera's Greatest Hits on June 19, 2019), events where the orchestra takes the music to the city offering an unbridled (and free) look into the cherished works of world-renowned composers.

 With the Family